 The property adverts will contain information about, amongst other things, rent, number of bedrooms, heating type, suitable household size and whether pets are accepted, as well as giving information on local services and amenities.
-The advert will also indicate the priority band of applicant eligible to apply.
+The advert will also indicate the priority band of applicant that preference will be given to.
 The advert will also state who the Landlord of that vacancy is.